LeonardoESousa/NEMO/README.md

 ## What is necessary to use it?

- -  The program requires that the QChem quantum chemistry software be installed, as it interfaces with it.
+ -  The program requires that the QChem quantum chemistry software be installed, since it interfaces with it.

  -  The first step for running spectrum calculations is providing either a QChem or Gaussian log file for a frequency calculation in the S0, S1 or T1 state, if the goal is computing an absorption, fluorescence or phosphorescence spectrum, respectively.
 All frequencies must be real.

- -  For calculating ISC rates from the Sn state to different triplet states, a QChem frequency calculation at the Sn state must be provided.
+ -  For calculating ISC rates from the Sn state to different triplet states, a QChem/Gaussian frequency calculation at the Sn state must be provided.

- -  Similarly, for reverse ISC rates from the Tn state to different triplet states, a QChem frequency calculation at the Tn state must be provided.
+ -  Similarly, for reverse ISC rates from the Tn state to different triplet states, a QChem/Gaussian frequency calculation at the Tn state must be provided.

  -  To obtain the estimates of Förster radius, fluorescence lifetimes and singlet exciton diffusion lengths, it is necessary to first perform both absorption and fluorescence spectra calculations for the molecule of interest.